lbadmus007/liveline/CentralizedLoggingKinesis/README.md

 ### Implementation Steps

-Steps to be executed on Centralized Logging Account
+Steps to be executed on Centralized/Destination Logging Account

 ```
 - Deploy CFT 'CentralizedLoggingKinesis.yaml'